lumibit/linkconverter/README.md

 ### LAUNCH AT LOGIN

-We added the ability to set the LaunchAtLogin option with an MDM Profile via Apples ServiceManagementManagedLoginItems with version `1.9.0`
+We added the ability to set the LaunchAtLogin option with an MDM Profile via Apples AutoLaunchedApplicationDictionary-managed with version `1.9.0`

-A sampleconfig is available here: `./mdm/ServiceManagementManagedLoginItems.mobileconfig`
+A sampleconfig is available here: `./mdm/AutoLaunchedApplicationDictionary-managed.mobileconfig`